-Firm size is defined based on its number of employees, following the recommendation of the Commission of the European Community (2003).
+Firm size is defined as based on its number of employees, following the recommendation of the Commission of the European Community (2003).
 According to the recommendation, small firms have fewer than 50 employees, medium-sized firms have between 50 and 249 employees, and large firms have 250 or more employees.

-The number of employees comes from a database called RAIS (the Portuguese acronym to Annual Report of Social Information maintained by the Ministry of Labor).
+The number of employees comes from a database called the RAIS (the Portuguese acronym to Annual Report of Social Information that is maintained by the Ministry of Labor).
 As the RAIS has annual frequency and the SCR has monthly data, the number of employees is considered to be static over each year and equal to the reported value at the end of the previous year.

 Firm size is then determined for each year considering the most recent information available for that year.
-Firms that do not have any information on RAIS are classified as small firms.
-Finally, when building the final sample (one observation per loan), we consider the firm size as the size in the first month that the loan appeared in the dataset.
-Almost 98% of loans of the sample are made to small firms, 1.4% to medium firms and less than 1% to large firms.
+Firms without information on the RAIS are classified as small firms.
+Finally, when building the final sample (one observation per loan), we consider the firm size as the size in the first month in which the loan appeared in the dataset.
+Almost 98% of loans in the sample are made to small firms, 1.4% to medium firms and less than 1% to large firms.